hexdogstudio/screen-shake/README.md

 > [!NOTE]
-> This project requires Unity 6 or newer. <br>
+> This project requires Unity 6 or newer.
-> The source code should work with any older Unity version that supports Addressables.

 <b>Learn how to create a Screen Shake System for Unity that handles multiple requests — works with both built-in and Cinemachine cameras! </b>